From the moment you complete our terms of business and instruct us to advertise your property we work hard to prepare your advert.

 In April 2007 it became law that all tenancy deposits for private residential property required protecting under a Government approved scheme.
 Failure to protect a tenancy deposit can result in the court ordering you to repay up to 3 times the deposit value to your tenants.

-Marlou Property use the Deposit Protection Service to protect tenancy deposits and deposit protection is included in our full services or can be added to our ‘Tenant Find’ services for an additional fee of £10.00+ VAT
+Marlou Property use the Deposit Protection Service to protect tenancy deposits and deposit protection is included in all of our fully managed services or can be added to our ‘Fully Let’ services for an additional fee of £10.00

 The property market has changed drastically over the last few years with the development of the internet and online advertising.